awurthmann/docx-mail-merge-gmail/README.md

 ## ✅ Output
 Sends a personalized email to each recipient using Gmail's SMTP service, and preserves rich-text formatting including hyperlinks.

+---

+MIT License

+---

+Feel free to contribute, fork, or adapt to your needs!